lw8192/Red-Team-Dev/C/README.md

     ptr +=3;    //increases address by 3*(size of the data type in bytes) ptr -= 2;   //decrement address by 2

+Double pointer: pointer to a pointer

+    int **p;   //create a double pointer
 Structure: groups variables under a single defined type.
-Similiar to a Python object.
+Similar to a Python object.
 Custom data type.

 ## Memory in C
-C / C++ allows you to interact with memory on a lower level then languages like Python.
+C / C++ allows you to interact with memory on a lower level than languages like Python.
 Misusing memory - can cause segfaults.
 A common problem: trying to access memory that has already been freed.
 Unlike other languages, C has no garbage collector to deallocate / free memory, so the developer must do so manually.

 Memory Structure (high to low address, going down):